mplesser/azcam/docs/docs/index.md

   2. A console, usually called *azcamconsole*, which is typically implemented as an IPython command line interface that communicates with *azcamserver* over a socket connection.
 It is used to acquire and analyze image data through the command line and python code.
 This mode requires the `azcam-console` package which is optional.

-  3. Applications, which are usually client programs that communicate with *azcamserver* over sockets or the web API.
+  3. Applications, which are usually client programs that communicate with *azcamserver* over a network socket.

 While there are multiple pythonic ways to access the various tools in code, they are always accessible from the *database* object `db`, which can always be accessed as `azcam.db`.
 For example, when defined, the `controller` tool can be accessed as `db.tools["controller"]` and the `qe` tool can be accessed as `db.tools["qe"]`.
 In most environments these tool are mapped directly into the command namespace, so in practice commands are executed directly as `object.method`, e.g. `exposure.expose(2.5, "dark", "dark image")`.